Facebook Ads for Musicians: The Complete 2026 Playbook

 This is your starting point.
 Meta lets you target people based on interests, behaviors, and connections.
 For musicians, the most effective interest targets include:

-• Music publications and blogs — Pitchfork, Complex, NME, Pigeons & Planes readers tend to be discovery-oriented listeners.
+- Music publications and blogs -- Pitchfork, Complex, NME, Pigeons and Planes readers tend to be discovery-oriented listeners.

 Custom Audiences